SambhavSacheti/HelloWorld/README.md

 # HelloWorld
-This is a test repository to test features of git, HTML5 and CSS3
+This repository is created to test features of git, HTML5 and CSS3 Edit